 I had my first encounter with the Hanoverian Kings of Great Britain at the Georgian Fashion exhibition in Bath.
 Here we have George I gazing at the headless women in the glass cases.
 This image speaks volumes about the way he treated his wife, Sophia Dorothea.
-When he exiled and imprisoned her he had all images of her destroyed making her headless like the fashion dummies.
-He did his best to eliminate her from history and I am on a mission to see whether he succeeded.
+This is because he had all her images destroyed when he exiled and imprisoned her.
+So that she became headless like the fashion dummies.
+He did his best to eliminate her from history.
+And I am on a mission to see whether he succeeded.

-2014 marked the 300 year anniversary of the ascent of the Hanoverian Kings to the British throne, so there were still plenty of exhibitions in England and Germany to see last year.
-I visited lots of Palaces and Art Museums looking for Sophia Dorothea.
-In both countries I really appreciated the clever ways curators juxtaposition the royal kings and princes with their mistresses and wives.
-Their portraiture tells it all!
+2014 marked the 300 year anniversary of the ascent of the Hanoverian Kings to the British throne.
+And there were still plenty of exhibitions in England and Germany to visit.
+So I searched for Sophia Dorothea in many Palaces and Art Museums.
+Curators had heaps of sun juxtapositioning royal kings and princes with the mistresses.
+And their portraiture tells it all!

 Searching for Sophia Dorothea in the National Gallery, London, failed to reveal any evidence of her existence.
-In fact, the terracotta bust of George I, was in a rather lonely corner, all by himself, with neither wife nor mistresses.
-The look of disgust on his face can be accounted for by the large coronation portrait of his son, King George II placed right beside his tiny bust.
+In fact, the terracotta bust of George I, is in a rather lonely corner.
+He is all by himself, with neither wife nor mistresses.
+And, the look of disgust on his face is no doubt due to the large coronation portrait of his son, King George II placed right beside his tiny bust.

 George I hated his son with deep vengeance and contempt.
-Presumably it was because he was the son of the hated and despised Sophia Dorothea.
-In one of the rare instances the wife of George II, Caroline of Ansbach, hangs opposite him.
-But in between them is their son, Frederick, Prince of Wales.
+Presumably because his hatred of Sophia Dorothea overflowed to her son.
+In addition, the despised wife of George II, Caroline of Ansbach, hangs opposite him.
+And even worse, their son, Frederick, Prince of Wales is nearby.